The Ultimate DIY Solar Kit Guide

 Rapid Shutdown Device (RSD)

 To ensure the safety of emergency responders, the National Electrical Code (NEC) mandates that all rooftop solar systems on approved buildings have the capability to individually shut down each solar panel.
 The specific components for this shutdown will depend on your system.
 If you install micro inverters, they are equipped with integrated module level shutdown and arc fault protection.
-However, if you are using a string inverter, separate devices, like IMO Fireraptors, will be necessary to meet the requirements for rapid shutdown.
+However, if you are using a string inverter, separate devices, like the Tigo TS4-A-2F, will be necessary to meet the requirements for rapid shutdown.

 Battery-Based DIY Solar Systems